ac-tuwien/pymhlib/README.md

 #### Demos

 For demonstration purposes, simple metaheuristic approaches are provided in the `demo` subdirectory for the following well-known combinatorial optimization problems.
-They can be startet by
+They can be started by

     python3 -m pymhlib.demos.<problem> ...